bcgsc/ntEdit/README.md

 ### How to run in a pipeline <a name=howto></a>
 -------

-1. Running nthits (please see nthits documentation : https://github.com/bcgsc/ntHits)
+1. nthits (please see nthits documentation : https://github.com/bcgsc/ntHits)
 <pre>
 nthits -c <kmer coverage threshold> -b <Bloom filter bit size> -k <kmer length> -t <number of threads> reads eg.